These medications could be affecting your gut health...

 • Non-Steroidal Anti-Inflammatory Drugs: Research shows that taking over-the-counter medications for things like a pounding head, an achy back, or bouts of temporary inflammation—such as from exercise—can cause an increase in species you'd rather not have in your gut microbiome, including Pseudomonadaceae, which are associated with upper respiratory conditions that can leave you in bed for a month, skin problems, and ENT issues.
 And, these medications can damage your gut lining, letting unwanted bacteria move in and set up shop more easily.6,7

 What's more, researchers found that some bacteria actually develop a resistance to non-antibiotic medications similarly to how they do with antibiotics, meaning that we've likely been contributing to widespread antibiotic resistance without realizing it—just by utilizing common, everyday medicines.

 While all of that is definitely a downside, the EMBL study also opens the door for some really interesting changes in the way we treat conditions.
 The study sheds light on the previously-unknown working relationship that some medications have with the gut microbiome.
-In fact, in some instances it looks like gut bacteria are actually doing the heavy lifting we ascribed to medications!
-For instance, certain medications used to normalize blood sugar actually appear to only really work well in the presence of beneficial bacteria that produce short-chain fatty acids.8
+In fact, in some instances it looks like gut bacteria are actually doing a portion of the heavy lifting we ascribed to medications!
+For instance, research indicates that certain medications used to normalize blood sugar actually appear to only really work well in the presence of beneficial bacteria and the short-chain fatty acids they produce.8

 By further understanding how medications work with bacteria, we can optimize them to be more effective treatments that make the most of their bacterial allies.